 3. Harsh words

 It’s hard to listen to someone who is insulting you.
 Harsh words make it difficult to hear the real meaning behind the message.
 After all, most people go on the defensive if they feel accused.
-Try to speak more gently and see what happens.
+Try to speak more gently to solve relationship communication problems and other relationship issues.

 4. Unrealistic expectations

-Our partners can’t always know what we feel, or what we want.
+Our partners can’t always know what we feel or what we want.
 And sometimes they just can’t put as much focus into the relationship as we like – life gets in the way from time to time.
-If you’re struggling to communicate, reality check your expectations.
+If you’re struggling with communication issues in a relationship or marriage, reality check your expectations.

 5. Hiding feelings

 Being honest about your feelings is the heart of good communication.
-It’s difficult to get a resolution or move forward with an issue, if one of you isn’t being honest.
+It’s challenging to get a resolution or move forward with an issue if one of you isn’t being honest.
 Make a pact to be truthful with each other and deal with feelings together rather than sweeping them under the rug.

 6. Making them responsible for us